Chowan Establishes Alumni Executive Partners to Prepare Students for Careers

 Later in the semester, Ravine Billy, a 2020 Psychology graduate will discuss entry-level jobs, her social work experience, and the process of applying to graduate school.
 She is a second-year Master of Social Work student at Virginia Commonwealth University (VCU).
 Ravine has worked with families with children who have been diagnosed with autism and veterans with spinal cord injuries reintegrating back into society.
 She has expertise in both trauma-informed care and African-centered social work practices.

 “It is clear that Chowan’s new Executive Partners program is off to an excellent start.
 I appreciate the innovative vision of the Alumni Council in fostering this program.
 Partnering with alumni, faculty, and students is a true path to success,” stated Kay Thomas, Director of Alumni Relations.

 The Office of Alumni Relations maintains a Facebook page (Chowan University Alumni and Friends).
 Many of these Executive Partners have been named Alumnus of the Week.
-For more information about the Executive Partners program, contact Kay Thomas, Director of Alumni Relations, email@example.com, 252-398-6436.
+For more information about the Executive Partners program, contact Kay Thomas, Director of Alumni Relations, at firstname.lastname@example.org or 252-398-6436.